Noor-EddinMohamed/cs30-major-project/proposal.md

 ## Needs to Have
 - at least 3 levels of progressing difficulty
 - at least 5 unique contraptions
-- realistic physics (using p5play)
+- realistic physics (using matterjs)
 - start screen / level selector
 - sound effects
+- placeable inventory of contraptions

 ## Nice to Have
 - level creator
 - visual effects
 - nice graphics
+- scrolling screen